Emergent Manifold Separability during Reasoning in Large Language Models: Related Work

 \subsection{Manifold Theory and Representational Geometry}

-Geometry-based analysis techniques have been actively developed and widely used for studying the brain and the feed-forward networks \citep{pope2021intrinsic, lehky2014dimensionality,willett2021high}.
+Geometry-based analysis techniques have been actively developed and widely used for studying the brain and feed-forward networks \citep{pope2021intrinsic, lehky2014dimensionality,willett2021high,ansuini2019intrinsic,morcos2018insights}.
 This approach treats a set of neural representations of inputs as a single entity: a neural manifold.
-The perspective that the goal of neural computation is to disentangle these manifolds (e.g., think of manifolds of dog images and cat images being disentangled in a vision network for the linear readout) has provided critical insights into the internal mechanism of the brain \citep{dicarlo2007}.

-This geometric perspective has been formalized through Manifold Capacity Theory \citep{chung2018classification, cohen2020separability,chou2024geometry}.
-Manifold capacity quantifies the linear separability of these structures by applying principles from statistical mechanics.
-It is defined as the critical ratio $\alpha = P/N^*$, where $P$ is the number of manifolds and $N^*$ is the minimum dimensionality (of a random subspace to which the manifold is projected) required to achieve linear separation with a $50\%$ probability.
-The theory also shows that $\alpha$ is dependent on task-dependent geometric quantities, such as dimensionality and radius, providing a direct insight into what geometric properties of manifolds determine an observed $\alpha$.
-Essentially, it measures the efficiency of task-relevant feature encoding from the perspective of a linear downstream decoder.
-Crucially, by treating separability as an inherent geometric property, this framework eliminates the methodological pitfalls of probing.

-This framework has previously been shown to provide useful insights into feedforward computation in the visual and auditory cortex \citep{chou2024geometry}, as well as in artificial vision models, where class manifolds are observed to progressively \emph{untangle} over layers \citep{stephenson2019untangling}.
-Figure \ref{fig:manifold_untangling} shows a schematic depiction of such untangling.
-However, its application to Large Language Models remains nascent.
-While \cite{mamou2020emergence} analyzed the geometry of static word embeddings and recent work has begun to explore the intrinsic dimension of transformer representations \citep{kirsanov2025geometry}, we extend this lineage by applying Manifold Capacity to the temporal dimension, tracking the dynamic modulation of concept manifolds during reasoning.
+The perspective that neural computation aims to disentangle these manifolds (e.g., manifolds of dog images and cat images being disentangled for a linear readout, see \cref{fig:manifold_untangling} for a schematic) has provided critical insights into the brain \citep{dicarlo2007,yamins2016using}.
+This geometric perspective has been formalized through Manifold Capacity Theory \citep{chung2018classification, cohen2020separability,chou2024geometry} and has provided useful insights into feedforward computation in the visual and auditory cortex \citep{chou2024geometry} and in artificial vision models, where class manifolds are observed to progressively \emph{untangle} over layers \citep{stephenson2019untangling}.
+Its application to Large Language Models remains nascent: \cite{mamou2020emergence} analyzed the geometry of static word embeddings and recent work has begun to explore the intrinsic dimension of transformer representations \citep{ansuini2019intrinsic,kirsanov2025geometry}.
+We extend this lineage by applying Manifold Capacity to the temporal dimension, tracking the dynamic modulation of concept manifolds during reasoning.